slademi2/livesport-wdio/README.md

 Test results are located in [reports](reports) folder.
 Reports are in `junit` and are named in format `results-${platformName}-${deviceName}-${timestamp}.xml`.

-# Running the tests:
+## Running the tests:

 There are few steps that needs to be done before running these tests.
 It also depends on your setup.

 It is assumed that machine has already installed android emulator and appium server.

-## Run the android emulator
+### Run the android emulator

-To run the android emulator you can use Android Studios device manager or you can use
+To run the android emulator you can use Android Studios device manager or you can use appium-installer.

 ```shell
 npx appium-installer
 ```
+Make sure that you have Android environment variables set, if not please follow [variables setup](https://developer.android.com/tools/variables)

-## Run the appium server
+### Run the appium server

 For running appium server, you can use following command: